blackferncreations/germankeycut/README.md

 These are not separate service categories.

-They are possible interfaces within the same structural positioning system.
+They are possible interfaces within the same structural positioning approach.

 ---

 # Operational Structure

-The system is operational rather than illustrative.
+Structural positioning is operational rather than illustrative.

-Structural positioning moves from diagnosis into intervention.
+It moves from diagnosis into intervention.

 At its simplest, the operating sequence is: